pangyoshi/NextJs-Basic/pages/0500-what-is-dom.md

 1. **HTML**: The initial markup
 2. **DOM**: Browser's object representation
 3. **Virtual DOM**: React's lightweight copy of the DOM
-4. **Reconciliation**: React's process for updating the DOM efficiently
+4. **Efficient Updates**: finds the differences, and updates only the changed parts

 This approach makes React applications faster and more efficient.